 Another watering hole to have recently opened its doors is the Rusty Bike, on Mile End Road (just down from Mile End tube station).
 This trendily decorated joint shows sports and offers good value pints.
 Residents also rave about its fantastic Thai food, with curries starting from £7.

 Five years ago, Mile End had no cafes of note.
-The Coffee Room opened just over a year ago, offering great hot drinks, sandwiches, breads and cakes.
+The Coffee Room opened in 2016, offering great hot drinks, sandwiches, breads and cakes.
 This is a one of a kind place with friendly staff, lovely décor and a tiny outside garden.

 The chains have also got in on the act: a Costa Coffee opened in 2013 and a Starbucks followed in February 2015.
 Both are found under the Green Mile End Park bridge.